daisytuner/OpenFOAM-TT/documentation/01_Analysis.md

 ### ldu Matrix storage native format
 - split into non-sparse diagonal vector
 - split into vectors of sparse upper and lower triangles.
 If one is missing, the other triangle is mirrored
-- upper and lower triangle non-zero positions are always mirrored.
+- upper and lower triangle non-zero positions are always mirrored, also in the order inside their respective vectors.
-- non-zero entries in triangles follow the ordering of the mesh creator (ordered by faces = direct neighbor relationship), not some canonical ordering.
+- non-zero entries in triangles follow the ordering of the mesh creator (ordered by `faces` = direct cell-neighbor relationship), not some canonical ordering.
 - due to mirroring, each triangle only has a scalar address vector with an "address" for every entry.
-The location in the matrix in coordinates is defined by using both the upper and lower address as column and row index respectively (i,j just swapped for the other)
+The location in the matrix in coordinates is defined by using both the upper and lower address as column and row index respectively (i,j just swapped for the other triangle)
+=> each sparse entry is coupled with 1 integer value for its column or row index.
+Sparsity naturally present between cells which are not direct neighbors in any dimension

 ### Profiling